Alfrzlp/sae-ns/README.md

 ## Description

-This package is provide several functions for area level of small area estimation for non sampled areas using cluster information.
+Implementation of small area estimation (Fay-Herriot model) with EBLUP (Empirical Best Linear Unbiased Prediction) Approach for non-sampled area estimation by adding cluster information and assuming that there are similarities among particular areas.
+See also Rao & Molina (2015,
+<ISBN:978-1-118-73578-7>) and Anisa et al. (2013)
+<doi:10.9790/5728-10121519>.

 ## Installation